1. Director Responsibilities

 11. Selection of Chairman and CEO

 The Board shall select one of its members to serve as Chairman of the Board.
-The Chairman shall be responsible for the management, development and effective performance of the Board and shall generally provide leadership to the Board.
-The Chairman shall serve in an advisory capacity to the CEO and to other officers and directors in matters concerning the interests and management of the Company.
+The Chairman of the Board shall be responsible for the management, development and effective performance of the Board and shall generally provide leadership to the Board.
+The Chairman of the Board shall serve in an advisory capacity to the CEO and to other officers and directors in matters concerning the interests and management of the Company.
 He or she shall preside over meetings of the Board and shall, whenever possible, lead the Board to consensus from the disparate points of view of its members.
-The Chairman is expected to be fair, a good listener, and a good communicator.
-The Board believes that it should be free to select its Chairman and its CEO in the way that it deems best for the Company and its shareholders at any given point in time.
-The Board therefore has no policy with respect to the separation of the offices of Chairman and CEO.
+The Chairman of the Board is expected to be fair, a good listener, and a good communicator.
+The Board believes that it should be free to select the Chairman of the Board and CEO in the way that it deems best for the Company and its shareholders at any given point in time.
+The Board therefore has no policy with respect to the separation of the offices of Chairman of the Board and CEO.
 The Board believes that this issue is part of the succession planning process and that it is in the best interests of the Company and its shareholders for the Board to make a determination regarding this issue when it annually elects the CEO, or at such other times as it deems appropriate.

 12. CEO Evaluation and Compensation